Private-MachineLearning/Private-MachineLearning.github.io/faq.md

 ## Should everything be open-sourced?

 Ideally, you should open-source everything, including public data, your code, and the weights.
-However, we understand that some data might be proprietary and therefore not publicly available, which would also restrict the availability of the weights.
+However, we understand that some data may be proprietary and therefore not publicly available, which could also limit the accessibility of the weights.
 In such cases, it is still recommended to make the code available.
-There might be other valid reasons for not publicizing some components, but generally, it is expected to publish all the above.
+While there may be other valid reasons for not releasing certain components, the general expectation is to publish all of the above whenever possible.
+You can explain all circumstances in the notes of your pull request.

 ## Which datasets are considered?

-Considering which datasets the community views as solved or still having room for improvement, and those in more privacy-sensitive domains, we currently include CIFAR-10, ImageNet, CheXpert, and EyePACS.
+Considering which datasets the community views as solved or still having room for improvement, as well as those in more privacy-sensitive domains, we currently include CIFAR-10, ImageNet, CheXpert, and EyePACS.
 If you would like to suggest a new dataset, please open an [issue][issues].

 ## Why only vision?

-At present, we only document methods for differentially private image classification, as this is the most extensively researched area.
+At present, we only document methods for differentially private image classification, as it is the most extensively researched area.
 Nonetheless, we welcome and encourage contributions in other machine learning domains, including but not limited to natural language processing.
 If you have novel ideas for other domains, please open an [issue][issues].